dddrrreee/cs140e-20win/labs/README.md

 ### Part 1: Going down.

-The first chunk of the class will be writing all the low-level code needed to run the pi and using modern techniques to validate it:
+The first chunk of the class will be writing all the low-level code needed to run the pi and using modern techniques to validate it.
+Doing so will remove all magic from what is going on since all of the interesting code on both the pi and unix side will be written by you:

   - [0-blink](0-blink/): get everyone up to speed and all necessary software installed.
 This should be a fast lab.